CptJudas/nemos/readme.md

 Database: SQLite for primary data storage, with optional Redis for caching.

-Deployment: Containerized with Docker and Docker Compose for simple, modular deployment.

 ⚙️ Getting Started on Ubuntu
 These instructions assume you have git, docker, and docker-compose installed on your Ubuntu server.